cloudinary-training/cld-intro-php/README.md

 composer require cloudinary/cloudinary_php
  ```

 This will create a `composer.json` and `composer.lock`.
-For example:
+You will need to set the current version for this which you can find [here](https://github.com/cloudinary/cloudinary_php/releases).
+In the example below, we are using the beta7 version.

 ```js
 {